 d) Radiation destruction can also be a cause, although high doses of ionizing radiation exposure have been rarely associated with hypoparathyroidism.

-f) Transient hypoparathyroidism can be seen in the presence of severe burn injuries and acute illness.
+e) Transient hypoparathyroidism can be seen in the presence of severe burn injuries and acute illness.

-h) Maternal hyperparathyroidism can result in suppressed parathyroid function in infants exposed to hypercalcemia in utero.
+g) Maternal hyperparathyroidism can result in suppressed parathyroid function in infants exposed to hypercalcemia in utero.

 Clinical Features and Natural HistoryTop

-2. Target organ damage: In patients with chronic hypoparathyroidism prolonged hypercalciuria and hyperphosphatemia can result in the development of nephrocalcinosis, nephrolithiasis, and renal insufficiency.
+2. Target organ damage: In patients with chronic hypoparathyroidism prolonged hypercalciuria and hyperphosphatemia can result in the development of renal complications such as nephrocalcinosis, nephrolithiasis, and renal insufficiency.
 Renal function and urine calcium losses should be closely monitored with 24-hour urine calcium measurements as well as assessments of renal function.
 Nephrocalcinosis or nephrolithiasis can be identified using renal imaging such as ultrasonography.
-The risk for developing renal stones and renal insufficiency in individuals with postsurgical hypoparathyroidism was found to be increased 4.8 times and 3.1 times, respectively, as compared with control populations.Evidence 1Moderate Quality of Evidence (moderate confidence that we know true effects of the intervention).
-Quality of Evidence lowered due to the observational nature of data and increased due to large effect size.
-Underbjerg L, Sikjaer T, Mosekilde L, Rejnmark L. Cardiovascular and renal complications to postsurgical hypoparathyroidism: a Danish nationwide controlled historic follow-up study.
-J Bone Miner Res.
-2013 Nov;28(11):2277-85. doi: 10.1002/jbmr.1979.
-PubMed PMID: 23661265.
+Patients with hypoparathyroidism are at a 3 to 4 times increased risk of renal insufficiency.

 3. Quality of life: Hypoparathyroidism is associated with diminished quality of life.
 Complaints of “brain fog,” myalgias, numbness, paresthesias, fatigue, weakness, anxiety, and depression all contribute to a lower quality of life.
-Studies assessing the quality of life in patients with hypoparathyroidism using standardized measurements show that patients with hypoparathyroidism have a lower quality of life relative to control populations irrespective of disease duration, etiology, and treatment with activated vitamin D and calcium supplements.
+Studies assessing the quality of life in patients with hypoparathyroidism using standardized measurements show that patients have a lower quality of life relative to control populations irrespective of disease duration, etiology, and treatment with activated vitamin D and calcium supplements.
 Loss of PTH may have significant effects on cognition and overall well-being; this is an area of active research.

 DiagnosisTop